rpalovics/Alpenglow/docs/source/general/anatomy_of_experiment.rst

 First update is called to :py:class:`alpenglow.cpp.ExperimentEnvironment` that updates some common containers and statistics of the training data, e.g. the number of the users, the list of most popular items.

 Then the updaters of the recommender models are called also.
-Model updating algorithms are organised into a chain, or more precisely into a DAG_.
+In the general case, model updating algorithms are organised into a chain, or more precisely into a DAG_.
 You can add any number of :py:class:`alpenglow.cpp.Updater` objects into the experiment, and the system will pass the positive sample to each of them.
 Some :py:class:`alpenglow.cpp.Updater` implementations can accept further :py:class:`alpenglow.cpp.Updater` objects and passes them further the samples, possibly completed with extra information (e.g. gradient value) or mixed with generated samples (e.g. generated negative samples).
 Note that while the updating algorithms are allowed to retrain the model using the complete training data from the past, most of them uses only the newest sample or only a few more chosen from the past.